 Here is a fantastic dish inspired by Julia Child; below you will access its easy recipe and the varying qualities of different cuts of pork.
-My next entry will be braised cabbage, which Child recommends as an accompaniment to this cream and mustard pork loin; in this second entry, I will relate my experience of inviting this greatest of American chefs Julia Child to dinner.
+My next entry will be braised cabbage, which Child recommends as a good accompaniment to pork.

-This well-known recipe is from The Mastery of the Art of French Cooking, volume one, which Child published in 1961, in collaboration with Louisette Bertholle and Simone Beck.
+This well-known recipe is from Mastering of the Art of French Cooking (Vol. 1), which Child published in 1961 in collaboration with Louisette Bertholle and Simone Beck.
 Child and Beck alone printed the second volume in 1970.

 Pork, a Poorer Man’s Food in the Mid-Twentieth Century